jbrukh/bayesian/README.md

-## Naive Bayesian Classification with TD-IDF support
+## Naive Bayesian Classification with TF-IDF support

 Perform naive Bayesian classification into an arbitrary number of classes on sets of strings.